sheckuntangle/traffic_gen/README.md

 Edit the .env file in the repo to match the name of the interfaces on your device

-# Make logging script executable and copy to /usr/local/bin of host machine
+# Make trafficlogs executable and copy to /usr/local/bin of host machine

 This will allow you to run the trafficlogs command to aggregate log data and get stats from traffic.
 It will ask you to give a name for a folder to backup the current files in traffic_logging directory.
 After aggregating it moves all files into the backup directory that was created and makes a .summary file for the data report.